Louisiana State Penitentiary: Angola Museum

 The Angola Museum, operated by the nonprofit Louisiana State Penitentiary Museum Foundation, is the on-site prison museum.
-Visitors are charged $5 per adult admission fee, $3 per adult if the group is 10 or larger.
+Visitors are charged a $5 per adult admission fee and $3 per adult if the group is ten or larger.
 The museum is located outside the prison's main gate, in a former bank building.

 Angola Airstrip

 The prison includes the Angola Airstrip (FAA LID: LA67).
 The airstrip is used by state-owned aircraft to transport prisoners to and from Angola and for transporting officials on state business to and from Angola.
 The airport is used during daylight and visual flight rules times.

 Other prison facilities and features

-The facility's main entrance has a metal-roofed guard house for review of traffic to and from the prison.
-Michael L. Varnado and Daniel P. Smith of Victims of Dead Man Walking said that the guard house "looks like a large carport over the road. " The guard house has long barriers, with Stop signs, to prevent automobiles entering and leaving the compound without the permission of the officers.
-To allow a vehicle access or egress, the officers manually raise the barriers.
+The facility's main entrance has a metal-roofed guard house to review traffic to and from the prison.
+Michael L. Varnado and Daniel P. Smith of Victims of Dead Man Walking stated that the guard house "looks like a large carport over the road".
+The guard house has long barriers, with Stop signs, to prevent automobiles entering and leaving the compound without the permission of the officers.
+The officers manually raise the barriers to allow a vehicle access or egress.

 The Front Gate Visiting Processing Center, with a rated capacity of 272 persons, is the processing and security screening point for prison visitors.
 The United States Postal Service operates the Angola Post Office on the prison grounds.
 It was established on October 2, 1887.

 The David C. Knapps Correctional Officer Training Academy, the state training center for correctional officers, is located at the northwest corner of Angola, in front of Camp F. Near the training center, Angola prisoners maintain the only nature preserve located on the grounds of a penal institution.
-The R. E. Barrow, Jr., Treatment Center is located on the Angola premises.
+The R. E. Barrow, Jr. Treatment Center is located on the Angola premises.

 The C.C.
 Dixon K-9 Training Center is the dog-training area.
-It was named in 2002 to commemorate Connie Conrad Dixon, a dog trainer and K-9 officer, who died in 1997 aged 89.
+It was named in 2002 to commemorate Connie Conrad Dixon, a dog trainer, and K-9 officer, who died in 1997 aged 89.

 The Louisiana State Penitentiary Wastewater Treatment Plant serves the prison complex.
 The prison also houses an all-purpose arena.